Charminar (2013 film)

 Charminar is a 2013 Kannada romantic drama film written, directed and produced by R. Chandru, featuring Prem and Meghana Gaonkar in the lead roles.
 The film deals with the life of a man in comparison with the famous monument Charminar in Hyderabad, that symbolises four important pillars: family, guru, friends and lover.

 Charminar was produced by R. Chandru films and the soundtrack composed by newcomer Hari, former guitarist based out of Hyderabad.
-In 2015, the film was remade in Telugu by the same director as Krishnamma Kalipindi Iddarini.
+In 2015, the film was remade in Telugu by the same director as Krishnamma Kalipindi Iddarini and in Odia as Gapa Hele bi Sata.
 The director has claimed the 2018 Tamil movie 96 (as well as its 2019 Kannada remake and 2020 Telugu remake) have similarities with this movie.

 Plot

 The film begins with a press meet for the launch of R. Chandru's film Charminar.
 At the press meet, Chandru states that Charminar is based on a true story and begins narrating the story.
 A group of childhood friends decide to have a class reunion of their school mates.
 They call various classmates, including their friend Mohana, who is working at a software company in US.
 After hearing the news, Mohana flies to India to attend the reunion; on the way, he reflects on his friends and his love life in his school days.

 Past: As a village boy, Mohana and his troupe of friends were often mischievous, and Mohana especially initially planned on failing school and becoming a farmer with his father, but he instead stayed in school.
 One day, an intelligent girl named Radha transfers into Mohana's class.
 Mohana falls for Radha and becomes very studious.
 The two form a friendship and develop feelings for each other, but Mohana struggles to confess his love to Radha.
 One day in PUC, Mohana writes a love letter to Radha, but Radha's mother finds it and asks the school principal to take action.

 The principal tells Mohana to hide in a closet and calls Radha and asks her about love, to which Radha states that nothing is stronger than her love for her mother, which breaks Mohana's heart.
 The principal tells Mohana that his studies are more important and that he should let go of love.
 Mohana and Radha eventually drift apart, but rekindle their friendship in Bangalore, where both of them are going to college.
 In particular, Radha gifts Mohana a book about doing well with internal exams.
 However, Radha abruptly ends her studies because of her mother's illness, and informs Mohana just before she leaves.
 Radha says she will return, but she never does.